LEGENDS AND CULTURE: TRAVEL JOURNAL TO LEARN HOW TO PRESERVE THE LOCAL EUROPEAN HERITAGE. THINK GLOBALLY, ACT LOCALLY.

 Take the rare opportunity to walk behind the stunning Seljalandsfoss.

 Climb up alongside the astonishing Skogafoss to feel it’s raw power.

 Admire the striking basalt columns and towering sea stacks as you stroll along the supernatural black sand of Reynisfjara beach.

 Visit the quaint beachside town of Vík.

 Behold the mighty glaciers and dormant volcanos that have made Iceland world famous.

 DAY 3 – TUESDAY.
-ORIGIN OF THE VIKINGS AND GEOTHERMAL TRIP.
+STORIES ABOUT ICELAND AND GEOTHERMAL TRIP.
 HISTORY AND ENVIRONMENT.

 - Optional Cultural activity in the afternoon: visit the Blue Lagoon Spa.
 We will visit the Blue Lagoon Spa, included in World's 100 Greatest Places by TIME Magazine, just to relax in hot and natural water.
 The cost of the entrance is included in the total price of the optional cultural package.
 We will meet us after lunch in Reykjavík, enjoying 3 hours relaxing at the Blue Lagoon.

 DAY 4 – WEDNESDAY.
 ORIGIN OF THE VIKINGS AND COOPERATIVE WORKING.